LrGeometry/mATs/README.md

 The contract has an Owner, who can change the `owner`, `pauser`, `blacklister`, or `masterMinter` addresses.
 The `owner` can not change the `proxyOwner` address.

+## TODO : Wanting to add MetaTx / before Launch if not in an Upgradable Proxy